-A blue van driven by Monument staff will be at the USS Arizona Memorial commercial vehicle passenger drop off area (1 Arizona Memorial Place, Honolulu, HI 96818) between 8:30 and 8:45 a.m. for members of the public who wish to attend the meeting.
+A blue van driven by Monument staff will be at the USS Arizona Memorial commercial vehicle passenger drop off area (1 Arizona Memorial Place, Honolulu, HI 96818) between 8:30 and 8:45 a.m. and between 12:45 and 1:00 pm for members of the public who wish to attend the meeting.
 Members of the public must bring a valid picture ID for clearance onto Ford Island.
 Parking is free of charge at the USS Arizona Memorial and nearby Rainbow Marina.

-A copy of the meeting agenda will be available ten days before the meeting at http://www.papahanaumokuakea.gov/council/meeting.html or by calling Allison Ikeda at 808-725-5818.
+A copy of the meeting agenda will be available before the meeting at www.papahanaumokuakea.gov/council/meeting.html or by calling David Swatland at 808-725-5807.